At VG247 we spend a shed load of time playing games. Here’s our picks for the best gear for doing so.

-I’m currently using a Turtle Beach Stealth 700.
+I have a pair of Turtle Beach Stealth 700.
 These headphones are comfy, they block out the sound of my kids, and they make games sound amazing.
-Definitely recommend – especially if you’ve been using a cheap set for a while.
+Definitely recommend as an affordable set.

 This thing is a beast and can handle any game you throw at it.
 It’s not quite as powerful as my rig, but it’s perfect for modern, triple-A gaming on the go.
 Just make sure you bring that charger because it sucks up battery like nobody’s business.
 Here are the specs:

 - Display: 15.6” FHD (1920×1080, Anti-Glare Wide-View, 120Hz)

 - Graphics: Nvidia GeForce GTX 1070 with Max-Q Design 8GB GDDR5